Representable tangent structures for affine schemes: Characterizing representable tangent structures for affine schemes

 However, we also have that

 for some $B\in R$ and $x_i,y_i\in M$.
 Thus, $B=0$, and so:

 Now we can also compute that

 where $\nu(x)$ is $\sum_ix_iy_i$.
-So $l=l^\sharp\o(\id_R\+\nu)$ as desired.
+So $l=j\o(\id_R\+\nu)$ as desired.
 Finally, cocommutativity and coassociativity of $\nu$ are a direct consequence of the cocommutativity and coassociativity axioms of $l$. \end{proof}

-The universality of the vertical lift of $D$ implies the existence of a morphism $\alpha\colon M\x M\to M$, which defines an inverse of the comultiplication $\nu\colon M\to M\x M$.
-As such, this makes $M$ into a \textbf{solid} non-unital $R$-algebra.
-Recall that in a monoidal category $(\E,\x,\I)$, a \textbf{solid non-unital algebra} is a non-unital algebra $(A, \mu)$ whose multiplication morphism $\mu\colon A \x A \to A$ is an isomorphism \cite{gutierrez2015solid}.\footnote{In the context of an abstract monoidal category, non-unital algebras are sometimes called semigroups while unital algebras are often called monoids.
-In particular, monoids whose multiplication is invertible are called solid monoids.} Dually, a \textbf{solid non-counital coalgebra} is a non-counital coalgebra $(C, \delta)$ whose comultiplication morphism $\delta\colon C \to C \x C$ is an isomorphism.
-Of course, if $(A, \mu)$ is a solid non-unital algebra, then $(A, \mu^{-1})$ is a solid non-counital coalgebra, and vice-versa.
-Thus, solid non-unital algebras and solid non-counital algebras are essentially the same.
-The full subcategory of the category of commutative non-unital algebras on a symmetric monoidal category $(\E,\x,\I)$ spanned by commutative solid non-unital algebras is denoted by $\cSolid(\E)$.
-In particular, a morphism between two commutative solid non-unital algebras is just a morphism of non-unital algebras.
-For more on solid non-unital algebras, we invite the curious reader to see \cite{gutierrez2015solid}.
-Here are some examples of commutative solid non-unital algebras.
+The universality of the vertical lift of $D$ implies the existence of a morphism $\alpha\colon M\x_RM\to M$, which defines an inverse of the comultiplication $\nu\colon M\to M\x_RM$.
+As such, this makes $M$ into a \textbf{solid} commutative non-unital $R$-algebra.
+Recall that in a monoidal category $(\E,\x,\I)$, a \textbf{solid} (commutative) semigroup is a (commutative) semigroup $(A,\mu)$ whose multiplication morphism $\mu\colon A \x A \to A$ is an isomorphism~\cite{gutierrez2015solid}.

+Dually, a \textbf{solid} (cocommutative) cosemigroup is a (cocommutative) cosemigroup $(C, \delta)$ whose comultiplication morphism $\delta\colon C\to C\x C$ is an isomorphism.
+Of course, if $(A, \mu)$ is a solid (commutative) semigroup, then $(A, \mu^{-1})$ is a solid (cocommutative) cosemigroup, and vice-versa.
+Thus, solid (commutative) semigroups and solid (cocommutative) cosemigroups are essentially the same.
+In the context of the monoidal category $\Mod_R$ of $R$-modules, solid (commutative) semigroups correpond precisely to \textbf{solid} (\textbf{commutative}) \textbf{non-unital algebras}.

+The full subcategory of the category of commutative semigroups on a symmetric monoidal category $(\E,\x,\I)$ spanned by commutative solid semigroups is denoted by $\cSolid(\E)$.
+In particular, a morphism between two commutative solid semigroups is just a morphism of semigroups.
+For more on solid semigroups, we invite the interested reader to see~\cite{gutierrez2015solid}.
+Here are some examples of commutative solid semigroups.

-\begin{example} In every symmetric monoidal category $(\E,\x,\I,\sigma)$, the unit $\I$ is trivally a commutative solid algebra. \end{example}
+\begin{example} In every symmetric monoidal category $(\E,\x,\I,\sigma)$, the unit $\I$ is trivally a commutative solid semigroup. \end{example}

-\begin{example} In the symmetric monoidal category $\Z$-modules, i.e., Abelian groups, the ring of rational numbers $\Q$ is a commutative solid algebra. \end{example}
+\begin{example} In the symmetric monoidal category $\Z$-modules, that is, Abelian groups, the ring of rational numbers $\Q$ is a commutative solid semigroup. \end{example}